testersakage/mineclonia-jtest/API.md

   The currently supported shapes are `single`, when the item is used alone in any slot on the crafting grid (shapeless), `square2` for recipes with the square shape of two by two slots and `square3` for recipes with the square shape of three by three slots.
 Each of these shapes is a key in the `_mcl_crafting_output` table.
-The values ​​of these keys are tables which must contain the `output` key, a string with the crafting result depending on the format used.
+The values of these keys are tables which must contain the `output` key, a string with the crafting result depending on the format used.
 Each shape key can also contain a special key called `replacements`, a table which determines which items will be replaced after crafting.
 The most complete example of `_mcl_crafting_output` is the honey bottle, which has two simple shape recipes, both with replacements.
 See `mcl_honey`.
 Some simple recipes are no longer covered by this field due to the implementation of their APIs, as in the case of buttons and iron trapdoors.